vk-candpython/linux-locker-research/README.md

 | Real-time priority | `chrt -f 80` | SCHED_FIFO with priority 80 |
 | OOM protection | `oom_score_adj=-1000` | Never killed by OOM killer |
 | Ptrace scope | `ptrace_scope=2` | Only root can ptrace |

+**What it does:** Hardens the lock screen process — hides all processes from other users, sets maximum priority (nice -20, SCHED_FIFO 80), disables core dumps and ptrace, renames the process to "[kworker/X:Y]" to look like a kernel worker, bind-mounts /dev/null over /proc/PID/cmdline and comm to hide execution details, makes the process immune to OOM killer, and restricts ptrace to root only.

 </details>